 Deep Dive Into The Ghoul

 As the movie opens we follow Chris, as he makes his way into a crime investigation.
 We learn later on that Chris is an independent investigator that is called in to help the police on potentially worrisome crimes like this one.
 Which, is a double homicide of two Pscyhotherapists.
 But the interesting thing about this murder is that the two people that were killed didn’t fall down dead until after the murderer fled the scene.

 Immediately they begin suspected the newly hired landlord, Michael Coulson.
 They would love to know more about him and why he decided to take the job.
 And they had just discovered that he had been seeing a therapist right around the corner.
 So Chris volunteers to begin going to Dr. Fisher as well in order to learn what he can from her about Coulson.
 And so Chris tussles his hair, flips up his hoodie, and heads into his first session.

 At first nothing really interesting happens.
-Sure, he riffles through her filing cabinets.
+Sure, he rifles through her filing cabinets.
 And finds more details about Coulson which he has been following after sessions as well.
-But it really starts to get intriguing when he tells Dr. Fisher that while he doesn’t normally do much in his day, sometimes he has fantasies about things.
+But it only really starts to get intriguing when he finally tells Dr. Fisher that he sometimes has fantasies about things during the day.
 The key fantasy is that he is an ex-cop that was blamed for something he didn’t do, and consults with the police on the side about their high profile crimes that they can’t seem to crack.

 The Mobius That Is The Ghoul